 A new ‘de-democratization’ chapter in CEE’s history is now unfolding.
 Neither side won, nor yet lost the battle for deciding the fate of the region for the upcoming decades.
 While civic forces seem determined to defend democracy, the broader geopolitical context and widespread populism may limit their impact.
 At the same time, populist, illiberal, or autocratic leaders may benefit from holding power and re-configuring state institutions to function in their benefit, however, term limits, internal dissent and shortsightedness may limit their prospects for winning the region.

-Topics: Democratization, Civil Society, Human rights
+Themes: Democratization, Civil Society, Human rights

 Region: Central and Eastern Europe